Bob Baldwin (musician)

-In 1982, Baldwin was introduced to digital recording by way of MIDI, which he used on a PC Desktop from longtime friend and engineer Wayne Warnecke, and a software program created by Roger Powell called Texture, which he obtained from pianist Bob James in a studio in White Plains at Minot Sound Studios.
-He began to write, produce and arrange music through MIDI, which was also the basis of how he first built his recording catalogue.
+In 1982, Baldwin was introduced to the digital recording process called MIDI, which he used on a PC desktop.
+It was given to him from longtime friend and engineer Wayne Warnecke The software program was created by Roger Powell called Texture, which Warnecke obtained from legendary pianist/arranger Bob James in a studio in White Plains, NY at Minot Sound Studios.
+He began to write, produce, and arrange music through MIDI, which was also the basis for how he first built his recording catalogue.
+He was also able to observe James use the process in the studio.

-In 1986, Baldwin performed briefly in Tom Browne's band, and in 1987, Browne asked Baldwin to participate on "No Longer I" for Browne on the short-lived Malaco Records Jazz Label.
-This Gospel-Jazz genre of music was only preceded by the group's Koinonia and the A&M group Seawind in the history of Gospel-Jazz, and Baldwin performed on, co-produced and co-arranged the disc for Browne.
+In 1986, Baldwin performed briefly in Tom Browne's band at The Bottom Line in New York City, and in 1987, Browne asked Baldwin to participate on "No Longer I" for Browne on the short-lived Malaco Records Jazz Label.
+This gospel-jazz genre of music was only preceded by the group's Koinonia and the A&M group Seawind in the history of gospel-jazz, and Baldwin performed on, co-produced and co-arranged the disc for Browne.
+The short-lived Malaco Jazz Label was then run by Danny Weiss and Dave Wilkes.
+That project led to his debut project by the group The Dream Featuring Bob Baldwin, where Baldwin was featured as a producer and arranger.

 In 2000, he co-wrote and co-produced two songs on Will Downing's All the Man You Need album, which was nominated for a Grammy Award in 2000 (Best Traditional R&B Album).
 He has also contributed as composer, co-producer and performer on Ragan Whiteside's Treblemaker, which charted over seven top-40 Billboard Contemporary Jazz radio singles.